edouardfouche/edouardfouche.github.io/_posts/2017-07-17-Public-Transport-Display-on-Raspberry-Pi.markdown

 ---
 layout: post
-title:  "Automatic Train Timetable Display with Raspberry Pi"
+title:  "Public Transport Display on Raspberry Pi"
 date:   2017-07-17 08:00:00 +0100
 comments: true
 categories: Project RPi
 ---

 I hate missing my train or arriving at the station to find out that my train is being delayed.
-This happens often, because German trains are so unpredictable !
+This happens often, because German public transports are so unpredictable !
 Since I take the train every day for work, it is also a pain to check online every time I leave.
 I found a solution to alleviate this problem, using a Raspberry Pi.

 The Solution
 ------------

-A Raspberry Pi computer shows in my corridor the departure times for the next trains for a set of chosen lines.
+A Raspberry Pi computer shows in my corridor the departure times for the next trains or public transports (buses etc.) for a set of chosen lines.
 Let me first show you how the solution looks like !

 <br>
 [![Ok Rpi, show me the next trains](/img/deutsche-bahn/Rpi.png)](https://www.youtube.com/watch?v=Ocr8C1BaPi8)